TheoGibbons/unix-simple-website-backup/README.md

         - Install it with: TODO
   3. Create a new IAM user account on AWS and grant permission to put ,get, etc files in the bucket:
       1. login to AWS console
-      2. Generate a new user in IAM with Programmatic access and get their key and secret (used in the* CONFIG* block below)
+      2. Generate a new IAM user with Programmatic access (no permissions are required) add their key and secret to the .config file
       3. Create a new S3 bucket
       4. Go to "Permissions" -> "Bucket Policy" for the newly created S3 bucket
          1. Use the "Policy generator" to generate a new policy and add it.